bilus/boil/README.md

-Automatic building of composed objects using Ruby reflection and meta-programming.
+Automatic construction of interdependent objects using Ruby reflection and meta-programming.

 ---

 TODO
 ----

-- Global namespace.
-- Same module.
-- Different modules.
+- Interdependent classes in different modules.

 ---